 Instead, the balance on both loans was cancelled, relieving him of more than $32,000 in payment.

 Payment Protection could safeguard you in case the loss of a loved one impacts your ability to make your loan payments.
 When you’re grieving, the last thing you want to worry about is how you’re going to pay the bills.
 With the right protection, you could have your entire loan balance cancelled so you can move forward with a clean slate.

 And that’s just one of the ways Payment Protection might help our members recover from unexpected life events.
 We also offer different levels of protection that could serve as a safety net in case of:

 Involuntary Unemployment.
 If the recent recession taught us anything, it’s that you never know when forces beyond your control might threaten your job.
 Job markets change, companies restructure, and businesses fold.
-If you lose your job due to events outside your control, Payment Protection may cancel your loan payments for up to six months up to $6,000 per occurrence, giving you time to regain your financial footing.
+If you lose your job due to events outside your control, Payment Protection may cancel your loan payments for up to six months up to $7,500 on the loan, giving you time to regain your financial footing.

 Disability.
 A serious illness or injury can topple your financial stability and leave you struggling to recover, both physically and financially.
 Between medical bills and the loss of income, a disability could leave your finances devastated.
 With Payment Protection, you at least won’t have to worry about your loan payments for a while.
-You might get them cancelled for up to 12 months up to $12,000 per occurrence.
+You might get them cancelled for up to 12 months up to $15,000 on the loan.